amabnl/amadeus-ws-client/docs/samples.rst

 SalesReports_DisplayNetRemitReport
 -------------------------

-SalesReports_DisplayNetRemitReport request options are exactly the same as for SalesReports_DisplayQueryReport.
+SalesReports_DisplayNetRemitReport request options are exactly the same as for SalesReports_DisplayQueryReport except that 'salesIndicator' option here named as 'documentInfo' and request doesn't have scrolling options:

 .. code-block:: php

     use Amadeus\Client\RequestOptions\SalesReportsDisplayNetRemitReportOptions;

     $opt = new SalesReportsDisplayNetRemitReportOptions([
-        'requestOptions' => [
+        'documentInfo' => SalesReportsDisplayNetRemitReportOptions::SALESIND_DOMESTIC
-            SalesReportsDisplayNetRemitReportOptions::SELECT_ALL_OFFICES_SHARING_IATA_NR
-        ]
     ]);

     $salesReportResult = $client->salesReportsDisplayQueryReport($opt);